Dancing Hare

 Dancing Hare (formerly Lady Ghislaine and Lady Mona K) is a superyacht built by Amels in 1986.

-Built for Emad Khashoggi, it was then purchased, also in 1986, by Robert Maxwell, who died by drowning in 1991 while cruising on the yacht off the Canary Islands.
-It was then owned by an Arabian businessman who sold it in 2017.
-The new owner, Anna Murdoch, had it refitted and renamed Dancing Hare.
+Built for Emad Khashoggi, she was then purchased, also in 1986, by Robert Maxwell, who died by drowning in 1991 while cruising on the yacht off the Canary Islands.
+She was then owned by an Arabian businessman who sold her in 2017.
+The new owner, Anna Murdoch, had her refitted and renamed Dancing Hare.

 Design

-Built in 1986 for Emad Khashoggi by Amels of Makkum, Netherlands, it was the first of series of Jon Bannenberg designed super yachts.
+Built in 1986 for Emad Khashoggi by Amels of Makkum, Netherlands, it was the first in a series of Jon Bannenberg-designed super yachts.
 The yacht exterior includes a flared bow, lozenge-shaped ports, vertical windows and mullions and a sculpted mast complex.

 Robert Maxwell

 Khashoggi, also developer of the Château Louis XIV and the Palais Rose, abandoned the project for the yacht and in 1986 sold the vessel to Robert Maxwell who named it Lady Ghislaine after his daughter Ghislaine.
 In 1991, it was the base for Maxwell in New York City, moored on the East River as he negotiated with the unions over his purchase of the New York Daily News.